dbvb2k/DBVB-ERAV3-S19/README.md

 - The terminal state (bottom-right) has value 0
 - States further from the goal have more negative values
 - Values represent the expected cumulative reward to reach the goal
-- The top-left state has the most negative value as it's furthest from the goal
+- The top-left state has the most negative value as it's farthest from the goal

 ## Contributing